 How to check and agree an inventory

-You'll need to check what's recorded in the inventory before you sign it.
+Check the inventory carefully before you sign it.

 the walls, ceiling and floor